 WINNING RESULTS LEADERSHIP MODEL

-I personally crafted and used this comprehensive leadership model to create an award-winning Fortune 100 learning team.
-Over the course of several decades of working with other leaders and teams, I have identified that those who adopt this model achieve truly winning results!
+We personally crafted and used this comprehensive leadership model to create award-winning Fortune 100 learning teams.
+Over the course of several decades of working with other leaders and teams, We have identified that those who adopt this model achieve truly winning results!
 This model was also featured on Training Magazine's website.

 1. Align around a motivating vision grounded in customer expectations